 CAS No. 13463-67-7

-Titanium dioxide is used to color cosmetics, pharmaceutical products, pet foods and foods including confectionery goods, bakery products, dairy products, cheeses, icings and decorations, frozen desserts, non-dairy creamers, and dried soup.
+Titanium dioxide can be used to color cosmetics, pharmaceutical products, pet foods and foods including confectionery goods, bakery products, dairy products, cheeses, icings and decorations, frozen desserts, non-dairy creamers, and dried soup.

-JECFA (1970) Toxicological evaluation of some food colors, emulsifiers, stabilizers, anti-caking agents and certain other substances (13th Report of the Joint FAO/WHO Expert Committee on Food Additives) FAO Nutrition Meetings Report Series No. 46A, 1969.
+Toxicological evaluation of some food colors, emulsifiers, stabilizers, anti-caking agents and certain other substances (13th Report of the Joint FAO/WHO Expert Committee on Food Additives) FAO Nutrition Meetings Report Series No. 46A, 1969.
 Available online

 EFSA FAF Panel (EFSA Panel on Food Additives and Flavourings), 2021.
 Scientific Opinion on the safety assessment of titanium dioxide (E171) as a food additive.
 EFSA Journal 2021;19(5):6585, 130 pp. Available online